worldbank/data-archivist-guide/README.md

 # The Quick Reference Guide for Microdata Archivists

-The Quick Reference Guide for Microdata Archivists — documentation site built with [VitePress](https://vitepress.dev/).
+This repository hosts the source code and documentation content for the Quick Reference Guide for Microdata Archivists, a documentation site built with [VitePress](https://vitepress.dev/).
+It serves as the authoritative source for creating, updating, and publishing the guide.

 ## Development